AirPods Only Playing in One Ear – How To Fix

 - Select Reset All Settings.

 Your device will be reset to default settings, but don’t worry, your data won’t be lost.
-Plug in your AirPods again and see if they both work.
+Connect to your AirPods again and see if they both work.
+If not, then it’s time to seek out the professionals.

 Contact Apple Support

 The final resort is to contact Apple directly.
 Go to their official website, and look at the AirPods section.
 Find the Audio Quality tab and look for solutions there.
-Ultimately, you can call them or contact them online.
+From there, you can call them or contact them online.